 Different cruise lines have different guidelines for pregnant women who wish to travel, and if you or your traveling companion were to get pregnant before the cruise, there may be additional medical considerations or complications that could impact the cruise.
 The proper cruise insurance policy could ensure that you have sufficient coverage to protect your travel without risking your pregnancy.

 Do you have an emergency fund to cover unexpected expenses before your cruise?

 All sorts of unexpected expenses could pop up just before your cruise, from car and home repairs to medical care for a pet, fees for an accidentally overdue bill, or all sorts of unknown costs.

 If you have an emergency fund to draw on for those types of expenses, you may not need cruise insurance.
 If you do not have extra funds, a good insurance policy may help you cover that type of hardship if you do need to cancel, and you may be able to get an easier, more complete refund.

 If you lost the money invested in your cruise, could you absorb that expense without undue hardship?

-Only you can decide if cruise insurance would be a good investment for your travel plans, and carefully analyzing your budget, travel plans and potential difficulties you may face can help you make the right choice to protect your cruise with confidence.
+Only you can decide if cruise insurance would be a good investment for your travel plans.
+Carefully analyzing your budget, travel plans, and potential difficulties you may face can help you make the right choice to protect your cruise with confidence.